 Nonetheless, it is very important to remain calm, non-judgmental, and in control of your thoughts, emotions and actions.

 By asking the person how they are doing you have registered with them that you are concerned.
 Even if the discussion comes as a shock, it is important that you remain focussed and attentive.
-Acknowledge that they are experiencing anguish (but don’t ‘hijack’ what they are saying by relating it back to yourself), don’t minimise or diminish what they say, and remind them that, although they may be having suicidal thoughts, they have the choice not to act on them.
+Acknowledge that they are experiencing anguish (but don’t ‘hijack’ what they are saying by relating it back to yourself), don’t minimise or diminish what they say, and remind them that, although they may be having suicidal thoughts, they have the option not to act on them.

 Keep in mind that you are not an expert in mental health and suicide prevention.
 While it is extremely important that you support your friend or loved one, you should not shoulder the whole burden on your own.